SystemsApproach/ops/intro.rst

 vendor ecosystem has introduced an increasingly diverse set of network appliances, compounding the challenge of the admin’s job.
-The introduction of virtualization technology led to server consolidation, but did not reduce the management overhead.
+The introduction of virtualization technology led to server consolidation, but did not greatly reduce the management overhead.
 This is because each virtual appliance remains in a management silo.

 Cloud providers, because of the scale of the systems they build,